 2. Create a Youtube channel

 Like a blog, a photography-focused Youtube channel is another way you can make money with photography.
-As photography is a visual medium, you can easily translate your photography content into video format.
+Photography is a visual medium, so you can easily translate your photography content into video format.
 You’ll need to establish a following before you can earn from your videos, but Youtube has 2.6 billion active users every month—it’s only a matter of finding your audience.

 3. Amplify your socials

 If you take great photographs, posting them on social media sites (such as Instagram and Facebook) might earn you a significant following.
 While not a steady source of income, you could leverage your social accounts to gain brand deals, sponsorships, or affiliate marketing deals.

 One great way to earn money through your technical knowledge of photography is by creating and selling digital products.
 Ebooks, photo presets, and Photoshop templates are some examples of products that you can make and market on digital platforms—maybe even your blog or website.

 People will always appreciate a good piece of art, so you might consider selling physical or digital copies of your photographs.
 You can head to craft fairs to sell your prints, offer them to cafes and restaurants, or use an online platform like Etsy.
 If you want to sell digital copies of your photos, you can use your website or through platforms like ImageKind.
 Once you've found your target demographic, you'll make money selling photos in no time.

 Another passive way to earn extra income is by contributing to stock photography sites.
 You can sign up for sites like Shutterstock, BigStock, Dreamstime, or iStock, and submit high-quality images according to each site’s guidelines.
 You can also upload photos on your Flickr account and get them licensed through Getty Images.

 Tip: The market for stock images is highly saturated—get yours noticed by making your photos as unique as possible and optimising your description with as many relevant keywords as possible.